jasonumiker/kubernetes-training/README.md

   * This is likely with vi so you type `i` to Insert and then hit Esc and :wq to finish
   * You can't change this for a running Pod so you'll see the Deployment create a new one with the new Limit and kill the old one
   * This should make that metric go down - but it likely won't be zero since this cpu-stressor isn't *exact* and there might be some throttling around ensuring the Reservations of other Pods are met depending on how many cores on your laptop you gave Docker Desktop etc.
-* `kubectl delete pod cpu-stressor` - clean this up when done
+* `kubectl delete deployment cpu-stressor` - clean this up when done

 You can read more about this on [this great AWS Blog Post](https://aws.amazon.com/blogs/containers/using-prometheus-to-avoid-disasters-with-kubernetes-cpu-limits/).